-There is one Native Title claim over the area under application (GIS Database).
-The claim WC1998/058 has been registered with the National Native Title Tribunal on behalf of the claimant group.
-However, the mining tenure has been granted in accordance with the future act regime of the Native Title Act 1993 and the nature of the act (i.e. the proposed clearing activity) has been provided for in that process, therefore the granting of a clearing permit is not a future act under the Native Title Act 1993.
+There are two Native Title claims over the application area (WC1997/072 & WC2004/002) (DAA, 2015).
+These claims have been registered with the National Native Title Tribunal on behalf of the claimant group.
+However. the mining tenure has been granted in accordance with the future act regime of the Native Title Act 1993 and the nature of the act (i.e. the proposed clearing activity) has been provided for in that process, therefore the granting of a clearing permit is not a future act under the Native Title Act 1993.

-There is one registered Aboriginal Sites of Significance within the application area (21470) (GIS Database).
+There is one registered Aboriginal Sites of Significance within the application area (GIS Database).
 It is the proponent's responsibility to comply with the Aboriginal Heritage Act 1972 and ensure that no Aboriginal Sites of Significance are damaged through the clearing process.

-It is the proponent's responsibility to liaise with the Department of Environment Regulation, Department of Parks and Wildlife and the Department of Water, to determine whether a Works Approval, Water Licence, Bed and Banks Permit, or any other licences or approvals are required for the proposed works.
+It is the proponent's responsibility to liaise with the Department of Environment Regulation, Department of Parks and Wildlife and the Department of Water to determine whether a Works Approval.
+Water Licence, Bed and Banks Permit, or any other licences or approvals are required for the proposed works.

-The clearing permit application was advertised on 15 December 2014 by the Department of Mines and Petroleum inviting submissions from the public.
+The clearing permit application was advertised on 29 June 2015 by the Department of Mines and Petroleum inviting submissions from the public.
 No submissions were received.